Mixed Freeze-In and Freeze-Out Histories and Dark-Sector Decays in a $\mathbb{Z}_4$ Two-Scalar Model: Cosmological Evolution and Phenomenology

-In the multi-component scenario the predicted event rate scales with the local number density of each species.
-Assuming no spatial segregation, we approximate the local fractions by the cosmological relic-density fractions, $\xi_{S_i}\equiv\Omega_{S_i}h^2/\Omega_{\rm DM}h^2$.
-We implement the latest LZ bound Ref.~\cite{LZ:2025PRL_4p2ty} through the standard multi-component rescaling,
+In a multi-component scenario the predicted event rate scales with the local number density of each species.
+Assuming no spatial segregation, we approximate the local fractions by the cosmological relic-density fractions,